TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

 - [ ] REFACTOR: Move the animator out into its own component.
     - This just needs to get out, bc reserving a render obj from the renderer and then grabbing the animator from there is just way too much of a hassle.

+- [ ] REFACTOR: Allow `Render_object_settings`/`Created_render_object_reference` to have a "mat4 local_transform" property that gets appended to the entity's transform at the end.
+    - This allows for no need to have a child object that solely houses the render object (and then needs to rely on the animator and has hectic stuff happen to it bc of that w/ the entity/component relationship)
+        - I think this change would make querying for things like animators SOOO much easier, and not require things like `affecting_entity_uuid` to appear in components too.

 - [ ] BUGFIX: When selecting an object that has a debug mesh render job, when you switch context from level editor to animation frame action data editor, it crashes bc it can't find the mesh job renderable (dangling pointer).
     - Confirmed that it's when it's displaying a deformed mesh (so if play mode is on and it's player model)